Advancing Girls’ Education and Skills

 Component 1: Improving reading outcomes for primary level public school students

-QITABI Component 1 focuses on improving early grade students’ Arabic language reading skills in 260 primary public schools, Grades 1 to 4.
-The project has instituted an early grade reading assessment to track and monitor students’ reading skills and progress, established an early warning system to identify and support struggling readers, and developed teacher training modules and classroom materials to enhance learning.
-QITABI has already provided training and coaching to more than 1,000 primary school teachers and continues to offer day-to-day support through project facilitators and hosts parental and community awareness reading activities.
-It also trains government teacher mentors and master trainers from the Center for Education and Research and Development (CERD) to support oversight of the program and continued professional development for educators.
-In addition, QITABI provides key educational resources including flip charts, audio systems, bookshelves, and classroom libraries to enhance reading instruction and learning for more than 42,800 students and ICT equipment and digital content to improve classroom learning environments for more than 58,600 students across Lebanon.
+QITABI Component 1 focused on improving early-grade students’ Arabic language reading skills in grades 1-4 in 913 primary public schools.
+The project instituted an early-grade reading assessment to track and monitor students’ reading skills and progress, established an early warning system to identify and support struggling readers, and developed teacher training modules and classroom materials to enhance learning.
+QITABI provided training and coaching to more than 1,947 primary school teachers and offered day-to-day support through the project’s learning facilitators.
+QITABI also hosted parent and community awareness reading activities, such as Parent Reading Circles.
+Additionally, QITABI trained the Ministry’s teacher mentors and the Center for Education and Research and Development’s master trainers to support oversight of the program and professional development for educators.
+QITABI also provided read-aloud and leveled books as well as e-books to enhance reading instruction and learning for more than 100,000 students, and ICT equipment (teacher’s laptop, overhead projector, and screen), and digital content to improve classroom learning environments for more than 58,600 students across Lebanon.
+QITABI helped set up dedicated ICT resource rooms to improve access to digitized teaching and learning materials in 300 schools.

 Component 2: Expanding access to safe and relevant education for vulnerable public school students

-QITABI’s Component 2 aims to increase enrollment and retention of students in the formal education system by addressing barriers to attendance and bettering the school experience.
-To achieve this goal, the project works with 300 public schools across the country, with a focus on those in marginalized communities, to equip them with ICT resource rooms and improve the overall school environment.
-More than 73,700 students have already benefited from these changes.
-QITABI also works with the Ministry of Education and Higher Education to build child-friendly schools by developing social and psychosocial support activities and designing and implementing a strategy to bring ICT resources into primary schools.
-In addition, the project procured and delivered 100 school buses to provide transportation to school for students who live in rural areas.
-QITABI also uses buses to reach students not currently in school to conduct basic literacy and numeracy classes and perform outreach to promote enrollment in formal education.
-These buses will help up to 5,000 vulnerable out-of-school children and youth gain access to a high-quality education.
+QITABI’s Component 2 aimed to increase enrollment and retention of students in the formal education system by addressing barriers to attendance and bettering the school experience.
+To achieve this goal, the project worked with 300 public schools nationwide, focusing on those in marginalized communities, to equip them with ICT resource rooms and improve the overall school environment.
+More than 63,000 students benefited from these changes.
+QITABI also worked with the Lebanese MEHE to build child-friendly schools by developing social and psychosocial support activities and designing and implementing a strategy to bring ICT resources into primary schools.
+In addition, the project procured and delivered 100 school buses to help 4,800 students gain access to a high-quality education.
+The buses provided transportation to out-of-school students who live in rural areas, which facilitated basic literacy and numeracy classes and allowed program staff to promote enrollment in formal education.
+These buses helped up to 5,000 vulnerable out-of-school children and youth gain access to a high-quality education.

 Component 3: Strengthening management (resilience in the education system to better direct and monitor education)

-The effectiveness of Components 1 and 2 relies on the presence of strong institutional systems within MEHE to ensure sustainability.
-Activities under Component 3 strengthen MEHE’s ability to monitor education services, design, and oversee reform efforts effectively.
-This includes stakeholder analysis and policy mapping, compiling and analyzing data collected at the school-level, and familiarizing MEHE units and departments with evidence-based decision-making.
-These activities help develop and strengthen policies and guidelines that will create a more resilient Lebanese education system.
+Components 1 and 2’s effectiveness relied on strong institutional systems within MEHE to ensure sustainability.
+Activities under Component 3 strengthened MEHE’s ability to monitor education services and effectively design and oversee reform efforts.
+This included stakeholder analysis and policy mapping, compiling and analyzing data collected at the school level, and familiarizing MEHE units and departments with evidence-based decision-making.
+These activities helped develop and strengthen policies and guidelines for a more resilient Lebanese education system.

 Achievements

-• 260 public primary schools are improving early grade reading outcomes through teacher training and coaching, strengthened support systems for struggling readers, new early grade reading materials, and increased parental involvement.
+• 913 public primary schools consistently participated in teacher training and coaching, strengthened support systems for struggling readers, received new early-grade reading materials, and increased parental involvement.

-• 1,007 teachers have received training and coaching on reading education and student assessments, new classroom resources and materials, and a teacher support network.
+• 1,947 teachers received training and coaching on reading education and student assessments, new classroom resources and materials, and a teacher support network.

-• 260 schools have received ICT equipment to improve reading outcomes and 300 schools have received ICT resource rooms to enhance the overall school learning environment.
+• 529 schools received ICT equipment to improve reading outcomes, and 300 schools received ICT resource rooms to enhance the overall school learning environment.

-Keep up with the latest information on QITABI by following the program on YouTube, Facebook and Twitter.
+Keep up with the latest information on QITABI by following the program on YouTube, Facebook, LinkedIn and Twitter.